Carl Friedrich Philipp von Martius: Life

 An account of his travels in Brazil appeared in three volumes between 1823 and 1831, with an atlas of plates, but probably the work by which he is best known is his Historia naturalis palmarum (1823–1850) in three large folio volumes, in which all known genera of the palm family are described and illustrated.
 The work contains more than 240 chromolithographs, with habitat sketches and botanical dissections.
 In 1840 he began the Flora Brasiliensis, with the assistance of the most distinguished European botanists, who undertook monographs of the various orders.
 Its publication was continued after his death under the editorship of A. W. Eichler (1839–1887) until 1887, and subsequently of Ignatz Urban.
+At completion, the Flora described almost 23,000 plants, of which 5,689 were new to science.
 He also edited several works on the zoological collections made in Brazil by Spix, after the death of the latter in 1826.
 In 1837, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 On the outbreak of potato disease in Europe he investigated it and published his observations in 1842.
 He also published works and short papers on the aborigines of Brazil, on their civil and social condition, on their past and probable future, on their diseases and medicines, and on the languages of the various tribes, especially the Tupi.
 He died at Munich; his gravestone is decorated with two palm fronds and the Latin inscription In palmis semper virens resurgo.

 A species of South American snake, Hydrops martii, is named in his honor.
 The Martiusstraße in Munich is named after him.